 For Us Spoonies, Having A Flare Day Can Make Coming Up With Blog Post Ideas Difficult

 I can’t count on my body.
 My chronic, invisible illnesses mean some days I can’t get out of bed or function.
 That makes it impossible to keep any type of “normal” schedule.
-When I need to come up with blog post ideas during a flare it can be difficult at best.
+If it is the same for you then when you need to come up with chronic illness blog post ideas during a flare it can be difficult at best.